-Buspirone (brand name Buspar® in the US, which has been discontinued) is an anxiolytic with a unique mechanism of action and not related chemically or pharmacologically to benzodiazepines or barbiturates.
-It is a partial agonist at post-synaptic serotonin 1A receptors and a full agonist at pre-synaptic serotonin 1A receptors.
-Here is basic information about this medication.
+Buspirone (formerly brand name BuSpar® in the US, which has now been discontinued) is an anxiolytic with a unique mechanism of action and not related chemically or pharmacologically to benzodiazepines or barbiturates.

 1. Management of Generalized Anxiety Disorder